-Last night was the first time that I have refused to pay.
-That’s not to say it was the first bad meal I have eaten, but it was the first time I dug my heals in and said enough is enough.
+Last night was the first time that I have refused to pay for dinner.
+That’s not to say it was the first bad meal I have eaten, but it was the first time I dug my heels in and said enough is enough.

 Which is how I found myself sitting at a table for four in the middle of a restaurant while my wife and kids picked up their stuff and legged it out the door after telling the waitress that I wanted to speak to the manager .
 As I sat there, surrounded by uneaten food and the eyes of other diners, who maybe did like their meals, the owner approached me to discuss the problem.

 Eating out as a Family is a Big Deal